kranthii-k/resume-screening/README.md

-This Project built as Part of AICTE- Internship on AI: Transformative Learning with TechSaksham – A joint CSR initiative of Microsoft & SAP, focusing on AI Technologies. project title : AI-powered Resume Screening and Ranking System
+This Project built as Part Internship on AI: Transformative Learning with TechSaksham – A joint CSR initiative of Microsoft & SAP, focusing on AI Technologies. project title : AI-powered Resume Screening and Ranking System

 # AI Resume Screening & Candidate Ranking System